Illumina/manta/src/markdown/mantaUserGuide.md

 ## Outputs

-### SV predictions
+### Structural Variant predictions

 The primary manta outputs are a set of [VCF 4.1][1] files, found in `${RUNFOLDER}/results/variants`.
 Currently there are at least two vcf files created for any manta run, and a third somatic vcf is produced when tumor input is provided.
 These files are:

+* __candidateSV.vcf.gz__
-* __candidateSV.vcf.gz__ Unscored SV and indel candidates.
+    * Unscored SV and indel candidates.
 Only a minimal amount of supporting evidence is required for a SV to entered as a candidate.
 An SV or indel must be a candidate to be considered for scoring, therefor if an SV cannot appear in the other VCF outputs if it is not present here.
 Note that this file includes indels down to a very small size (10 by default) intended to be passed on to a small variant caller without scoring by manta itself (by default manta scoring starts at size 51).
+* __diploidSV.vcf.gz__
-* __diploidSV.vcf.gz__ SVs and indels scored and genotyped under a diploid model for the normal sample.
+    * SVs and indels scored and genotyped under a diploid model for the normal sample.
 The scores in this file do not reflect any information in the tumour bams
+* __somaticSV.vcf.gz__
-* __somaticSV.vcf.gz__ SVs and indels scored under a somatic variant model.
+    * SVs and indels scored under a somatic variant model.
   This file will only be produced if at least one tumour bam argument is supplied during configuration

-All variants are reported in the vcf using  symbolic alleles unless both of these conditions are met:
+All variants are reported in the vcf using symbolic alleles unless they are classified as a small indel, in which case full sequences are provided for the vcf `REF` and `ALT` allele fields.
+A variant is classified as a small indel if all of these criteria are met:

-* The variant can be expressed as a combination of inserted and deleted sequence.
+* The variant can be entirely expressed as a combination of inserted and deleted sequence.
-* The deletion or insertion length is not 1000 or greater
+* The deletion or insertion length is not 1000 or greater.
+* The variant not imprecise.

 ### Statistics

 Additional secondary output is provided in `${RUNFOLDER}/results/stats`

+* __alignmentStatsSummary.txt__
-* __alignmentStatsSummary.txt__ fragment length quantiles for each input bam
+    * fragment length quantiles for each input bam
+* __svLocusGraphStats.tsv__
-* __svLocusGraphStats.tsv__ statistics pertaining to the SV locus graph
+    * statistics pertaining to the SV locus graph

 ## Run configuration and Execution

 Manta is run in a two step procedure: (1) configuration and (2) workflow execution.
-The configuration step is used to specify the input data and any options pertaining to the variant calling methods themselves  The execution step is used to specify any parameters pertaining to _how_ manta is executed (such as the total number of cores or SGE nodes over which the jobs should be parallelized).
+The configuration step is used to specify the input data and any options pertaining to the variant calling methods themselves.
+The execution step is used to specify any parameters pertaining to _how_ manta is executed (such as the total number of cores or SGE nodes over which the jobs should be parallelized).
 The second execution step can also be interrupted and restarted